-When I was growing up, I would spent a lot of time with any new arcade games that showed up in my town.
+When I was growing up, I would spend a lot of time with any new arcade games that showed up in my town.
 Even if I didn’t have any money.
 I would stand around, watching others play or waiting for them to show up to play.
 This left me with a lot of time to kill and I would often stare at the art on the machines, constructing fantasies around the characters that went beyond what was presented in the game.

 Wizard of Wor was particularly compelling.
-Dragon aliens, space wizards and suited space warriors just fired up the imagination and propelled the game into my pantheon of favorites.
+Dragon aliens, space wizards, and suited space warriors just fired up the imagination and propelled the game into my pantheon of favorites.

 Because of these formative years staring at art, I am always on the lookout for fan art or art for games I have never seen before.
 Recently, while reading an old issue of Computer and Video Games, an early European magazine dedicated to video games, I stumped across an article about Wizard of Wor.
 The article was interesting, but I was really taken with the art for it.

 The art, which I believe is by house illustrator Gary Scrace, is straightforward.
 A clean, yet compelling illustration of the game with just the right amount of detail without being underdesigned.
 It reminds me of early work done for Dungeons & Dragons.
-A fantastical illustrations done by a talented artist, that is not trying to be hyper-realistic, but is more evocative because of it.
+A fantastical illustration was done by a talented artist, that is not trying to be hyper-realistic, but is more evocative because of it.

 This is just the sort of art that I would try and fail to copy in the notebooks of my youth.
 It would make an amazing design on the side of a van and I daresay the perfect tattoo for any hardcore Wizard of Wor fan out there.
-For those shopping for van designs who might need convincing, here is a mockup of the concept.

 Not a lot of information on Gary Scrace online, but now that I know his name and that he is a contributor to Computer and Video Games, I will see what else of his I can dig up.